JT2M0L3Y/JT2M0L3Y/README.template.md

 <p>- {author}</p>

-Check back at the top of the hour for a new quote!
+Check back daily for a new quote!

 <br>